 New Well: Installed near Simmons Aviary and Expedition Madagascar, a new well was completed and put into service on June 18, 2015.

-Cold Storage: A new cold storage facility is set for completion on September 18, 2015.
+Cold Storage: A new cold storage facility is set for completion this fall.
 Cold storage was formerly located behind the Desert Dome.

 Maintenance Shop Road: Located near Pachyderm Hill, the gravel road provides employees access to the Zoo's maintenance shop.
-The road is currently being paved and was completed on August 14, 2015.
+Completed August 2015.

-Parking Lot Near Avian Support Center: A parking lot is being constructed near the new Avian Support Center to accommodate vehicles and foot traffic to the area.
-The project is set to be completed on September 30, 2015.
+Parking Lot Near Avian Support Center: A parking lot has been constructed near the new Avian Support Center to accommodate vehicles and foot traffic to the area.
+Completed September 2015.

 To download the Master Plan Executive Summary, please click here.
 To download the Master Plan Conceptual Framework, please click here.